Mimo0o2/task-codes/README.md

 # convert image to description
 ## flutter app ui
-##### a simple flutter app that using ml model to make image to be a description text
+##### a simple flutter app that uses ml model to make an image being a description text

 ## picture of ui